-Whipping up a batch of your own fruit compote is simple and makes a tasty light breakfast or healthy dessert.
+Whipping up a batch of your own fruit compote is simple and makes a tasty light breakfast just served with yogurt or a healthy addition to dessert.

-You can make single fruit compote or mixed fruit compote and they’re great for using up a glut of fruit.
+You can make single fruit compote or mixed fruit compote, whichever you fancy and they’re great for using up a glut of fruit.

 Making the plum compote yourself means it’s free from artificial additives and you can control how much sugar if any that you add.

 Well it’s quite simply a delicious sticky fruity gloop.
 Made from fruit, along with optional sugar/honey and spices which is then all cooked down until deliciously soft.

 You can keep your compote chunky or blitz to a puree whichever you prefer to do.